OpenEvalProject/evals/manuscripts/elife-39911/v3/manuscript.md

 To test if the age-dependency in chromatin accessibility differs between the mutants, we plotted the estimated age dependent slopes of bins in different genetic backgrounds.
 The aging slopes estimated in WT, ubr2∆ and fob1∆ were highly correlated with a slope of one.
 Sir2∆ cells, however, behaved quite differently, with all slopes significantly higher than in the wild type, which we interpret as faster rate of aging in this background.
 Notably, however, although the slopes of changes were higher in sir2∆ overall, the slopes were highly correlated, suggesting that the overall pattern of age-dependent change in accessibility remains the same in this mutant strain (Figure 4—figure supplement 4F).

-## Accessibility and relative copy number at the rDNA locus is genotype dependent
+### Accessibility and relative copy number at the rDNA locus is genotype dependent

 Despite the similarity in aging ATAC-seq profiles across our mutant panel, we hypothesized that accessibility at the rDNA locus would be an important distinguishing feature as SIR2 and FOB1 are known modulators of rDNA stability.
 We reasoned that ATAC-seq insertional density at the rDNA locus would report on three distinct outcomes with respect to increasing instability: (1) increased rDNA accessibility, (2) increased rDNA copy number (extrachromosomal), and (3) increased rDNA copy number (genomic).
 We found that with age, WT strains present with a ~ 2 fold increase in insertional density over the entire rDNA locus (Figure 6, first panel).
 To determine whether the observed increase in ATAC-seq coverage at the rDNA locus (Figure 6A) was driven by increased accessibility (1) versus copy number expansion (2 and 3), we quantified relative rDNA copy number using qPCR with DNA from aged samples, and found that rDNA copy number increased with age (Figure 6B).
 In fact, in comparison to insertional density, relative copy number increases to a larger extent with age, suggesting that the age-dependent increase in insertional density at the rDNA locus is largely being driven by copy number expansion.
 We observed that the increased ATAC-seq signal at the rDNA locus returned to normal levels in daughters born to old mothers, demonstrating an asymmetric division of signal.
 Together, these data argue for (3): increasing ATAC-seq insertion density at the rDNA locus is reflective of greater numbers of asymmetrically retained ERC rDNA repeats with age.

 ![Figure 6.](https://cdn.elifesciences.org/articles/39911/elife-39911-fig6-v3.jpg)

-**Figure 6.:** fob1∆ and ubr2∆ reduce age-dependent rDNA instability.(A) Percent relative (to non-repetitive genome) ATAC-seq insertional density at the rDNA locus at increasing ages in both mother and daughter cells of WT and longevity mutants.
+**Figure 6.:** (A) Percent relative (to non-repetitive genome) ATAC-seq insertional density at the rDNA locus at increasing ages in both mother and daughter cells of WT and longevity mutants.
 Bars are ‘layered’ with data from daughter cells (opaque) displayed on top of data from mother cells (semi-transparent).
 Three independent replicates are shown.
-(B) Comparing relative rDNA ATAC-seq insertional density (y-axis) to relative rDNA copy number using TaqMan assay (x-axis) for multiple strains.10.7554/eLife.39911.033Figure 6—source data 1.
+(B) Comparing relative rDNA ATAC-seq insertional density (y-axis) to relative rDNA copy number using TaqMan assay (x-axis) for multiple strains.

 We looked at rDNA ATAC-seq coverage in fob1∆ and sir2∆ mutants, which repress and promote ERC formation, respectively.
 Sir2∆ cells had slightly more (~20%) relative rDNA copy number than WT at young ages (Figure 6A,B) but much higher ATAC-seq coverage (twofold).
 However, in looking at age-related increases at this locus in sir2∆, relative rDNA copy number increased by ~10 fold and ATAC-seq signal only increased by twofold at older ages; one interpretation of these data is that an initial open chromatin state may promote instability/higher copy number with age.

 Surprisingly, like the sir2∆ strain, fob1∆ cells begin with ~15% higher relative rDNA copy number compared to WT during log phase, and have actually ~20% higher accessibility as measured by rDNA ATAC-seq than WT, consistent with the role of Fob1p in Sir2p recruitment to the rDNA (Huang and Moazed, 2003).
 We find that fob1∆ cells experience a much more modest increase in both ATAC-seq signal (1.4 fold vs 2.5 fold) and relative copy number (1.6-fold vs 6-fold) with age.
 Importantly, we note that if the source of our increased ATAC-seq rDNA coverage and estimated relative rDNA copy number are in fact from ERC build up, fob1∆ is only partially defective in ERC formation, consistent with previous work (Lindstrom et al., 2011).
 In young cells, rDNA ATAC-seq signal and relative copy number for ubr2∆ was equivalent to WT.
 With age, however, the ubr2∆ cells displayed an attenuated rDNA phenotype compared to WT in both ATAC-seq (1.7 vs 2.5) and relative copy number (2.3 vs 6).

-## ubr2∆ and fob1∆ strains exhibit resistance to nucleolar fragmentation with replicative age
+### ubr2∆ and fob1∆ strains exhibit resistance to nucleolar fragmentation with replicative age

 In yeast cells, rDNA is localized, transcribed, processed and assembled into ribosomes within the nucleolar subcompartment of the nucleus (Taddei and Gasser, 2012).
 It has previously been shown that the nucleoli of aged yeast cells grow large and fragment (Sinclair et al., 1997).
 To compare our ATAC-seq measurements to a cell biological phenotype, we monitored nucleolar morphology for our mutants as a function of replicative age using the MAD platform.
 To do so, we aged cells from each strain that also harbored a fluorescent nucleolar reporter (a translational fusion of NOP58 and mNeonGreen).
 Compared to young cells, old cells from all genotypes showed nucleolar enlargement (Figure 7).
 However, the observed increases were clearly more pronounced in WT and sir2∆ than in ubr2∆ and fob1∆, similar to what was seen in the qPCR and ATAC-seq assays.

 ![Figure 7.](https://cdn.elifesciences.org/articles/39911/elife-39911-fig7-v3.jpg)

-**Figure 7.:** fob1∆ and ubr2∆ reduce age-dependent nucleolar fragmentation.(left) Nucleolar sizes in young (log) and old (40 hr) mother cells (displayed in blue and red, respectively) across multiple genotypes. (right) Visualization of nucleoli from young and old cells across genotypes (fob1∆: nold = 59, nyoung = 94; ubr2∆: nold = 64, nyoung = 115; sir2∆: nold = 20, nyoung = 119; WT: nold = 70, nyoung = 55).
+**Figure 7.:** (left) Nucleolar sizes in young (log) and old (40 hr) mother cells (displayed in blue and red, respectively) across multiple genotypes. (right) Visualization of nucleoli from young and old cells across genotypes (fob1∆: nold = 59, nyoung = 94; ubr2∆: nold = 64, nyoung = 115; sir2∆: nold = 20, nyoung = 119; WT: nold = 70, nyoung = 55).

 ## Discussion